bartosz-grabski/couchapp-webapps-agh/README.md

 The goal of this project was to research CouchDB and set up a simple search engine application which will benefit from CouchDB's map/reduce views.
 An authenticated user can add new content to the database.
 Search can be performed by any user (also anonymous)

+The search itself is performed in a simple manner.
+User inputs a string of comma delimited keys into the search box.
+The result is a set of documents which contain ANY of the search terms.

 ## Directory structure ##

 * ```_attachments``` - holds HTML,JavaScript and CSS files.